Federal laws governing sex offenses are numerous and provide for serious penalties upon conviction for any of these offenses.

 18 U.S.C.
 Section 2260 – Production of sexually explicit depictions of a minor for importation into the United States.

-The penalties for violating any of the above statutes are severe: first time conviction for producing child pornography under Section 2251 can result in a fine and/or statutory minimum of 15 to 30 years in prison; and a first time conviction for transporting child pornography in interstate or foreign commerce under Section 2252 can result in a fine and/or statutory minimum of 5 to 20 years in prison.
-If an offender has prior convictions, or if the child pornography occurred in aggravated situations defined as (1) the images are violent, sadistic, or masochistic in nature, (2) the minor was sexually abuse, or (3) the offender has prior convictions for child exploitation, then a sentence up to life imprisonment can be imposed.
+The penalties for violating any of the above statutes are severe: first-time conviction for producing child pornography under Section 2251 can result in a fine and/or statutory minimum of 15 to 30 years in prison, and a first-time conviction for transporting child pornography in interstate or foreign commerce under Section 2252 can result in a fine and/or statutory minimum of 5 to 20 years in prison.
+If an offender has prior convictions, or if the child pornography occurred in aggravated situations defined as (1) the images are violent, sadistic, or masochistic in nature, (2) the minor was sexually abused, or (3) the offender has prior convictions for child exploitation, then a sentence up to life imprisonment can be imposed.

-The U.S. Sentencing Commission whose guidelines are utilized by federal judges in sentence determinations treat both the production and non-production of child pornography offenses as causing substantial and indelible harm to children.
-This reflects the general concern prevalent in society today that online sex offenders are using the Internet and social media outlets to seek out and sexually exploit children.
-This widespread concern has produced aggressive Congressional legislation to deal with the probem.
-The two most aggressive and primary pieces of legislation in this area are: the Prosecutorial Remedies and Other Tools to End the Exploitation of Children Today Act of 2003 (The PROTECT Act) and the Adam Walsh Child Protection and Safety Act of 2006 (the Adam Walsh Act).
+The U.S. Sentencing Commission, whose guidelines are utilized by federal judges in sentence determinations, treats both the production and non-production of child pornography offenses as causing substantial and indelible harm to children.
+This reflects the general concern prevalent today that online sex offenders are using the Internet and social media outlets to seek out and sexually exploit children.
+This widespread concern has produced aggressive Congressional legislation to deal with the problem.
+The two most aggressive and primary pieces of legislation in this area are the Prosecutorial Remedies and Other Tools to End the Exploitation of Children Today Act of 2003 (The PROTECT Act) and the Adam Walsh Child Protection and Safety Act of 2006 (the Adam Walsh Act).

-The PROTECT Act increased the mandatory minimums for child pornography and sexual abuse offenses while the Adam Walsh Act established a national registry for sex offenders, authorized indefinite civil commitment at the federal level for certified dangerous sex offenders, and permitted random, unannounced searches of sex offenders on probation or under supervised release.
-These two acts resulted in regional task forces and specialized investigative units within federal law enforcements to target and apprehend offenders utilizing the Internet or social media to sexually exploit children.
+The PROTECT Act increased the mandatory minimums for child pornography and sexual abuse offenses.
+At the same time, the Adam Walsh Act established a national registry for sex offenders, authorized indefinite civil commitment at the federal level for certified dangerous sex offenders, and permitted random, unannounced searches of sex offenders on probation or under supervised release.
+These two acts resulted in regional task forces and specialized investigative units within federal law enforcement targeting and apprehending offenders utilizing the Internet or social media to sexually exploit children.

-In 2017, the U.S. Sentencing Commission reported that in the Fiscal Year 2016 the average sentence for an offender charged with a crime that carries a mandatory minimum was 110 months of imprisonment as compared to the average 28-month sentence imposed on offenders convicted of offense not carrying a mandatory minimum.
+In 2017, the U.S. Sentencing Commission reported that in the Fiscal Year 2016, the average sentence for an offender charged with a crime with a mandatory minimum was 110 months of imprisonment compared to the average 28-month sentence imposed on offenders convicted of an offense not carrying a mandatory minimum.
 Most federal sex offenses, especially those involving children, carry mandatory minimums.

-If you find yourself being investigated and ultimately charged with a federal sex offense, particularly one involving a child, you should not speak to the police and you should secure the services an experienced attorney who had represented these kinds of federal cases.
+Find yourself being investigated and ultimately charged with a federal sex offense, particularly involving a child.
+You should not speak to the police, and you should secure the services of an experienced attorney who had represented these kinds of federal cases.